Mission to the Unknown: Conception and writing

-Nation was commissioned to write the episode—then known as "Dalek Cut-Away"—on 25 February 1965; he delivered the script by its due date of 14 May, having also been writing for The Saint at the time.
+Terry Nation was commissioned to write the episode on 25 February 1965; he delivered the script by 14 May, having been writing for The Saint at the time.
 He approached the episode as a technical problem, requiring a small cast and self-contained narrative.
-The success of the Daleks at this time—particularly due to their imminent American debut in the film Dr. Who and the Daleks (1965)—led Nation to consider the viability of a Dalek-focused spin-off; in writing "Mission to the Unknown", he realised that such a story would need a hero.
-Inspired by the recent release of the film Goldfinger (1964), he wrote Marc Cory as a "space-age Bond".
-The episode was originally set on the planet Varga, the home of the Varga plants, but this was renamed to Kemble (later respelled as Kembel) during script revisions for The Daleks' Master Plan.
-The episode's draft script was titled "Dalek Cutaway", while the rehearsal script received the name "Mission to the Unknown"; the names were alternated and combined in different internal documentation, and the final title has been the subject of much debate.
+The success of the Daleks—particularly due to their imminent American debut in the film Dr. Who and the Daleks (1965)—led Nation to consider the viability of a Dalek-focused spin-off.
+In writing "Mission to the Unknown", he realised such a story would need a hero and hence wrote Marc Cory as a "space-age Bond", inspired by the recent release of Goldfinger (1964).
+The episode was originally set on the planet Varga, home of the Varga plants, but this was renamed Kemble (later spelled Kembel) during script revisions for The Daleks' Master Plan.
+The episode's draft script was titled "Dalek Cutaway", while the rehearsal script bore the title "Mission to the Unknown"; these names were alternated and combined in internal documentation, and the final title has been the subject of debate.